mre/endler.dev/content/2017/obsolete/index.md

 I called the project [Awesome Static Analysis](https://github.com/analysis-tools-dev/static-analysis).

 Fast forward two years and the list has grown quite a bit.
-So far, it has 75 contributors, 277 forks and received over 2000 stars.
+So far, it has 75 contributors, 277 forks, and received over 2,000 stars.
 (Thanks for all the support!)
-(Update May 2018: 91 contributors, 363 forks, over 3000 stars)
+(Update May 2018: 91 contributors, 363 forks, over 3,000 stars.)
+(Update October 2025: 316 contributors, 1,400 forks, over 14,000 stars.)

 Around 1000 unique visitors find the list every week.
 Not much by any means, but I feel obliged to keep it up-to-date because it has become an essential source of information for many people.